-PLEASE NOTE: THIS IS THREE SESSION WEBINAR THAT AIRS LIVE ON SEPTEMBER 25, 26 AND 27, FROM 12-2 PM EASTERN EACH DAY.
+PLEASE NOTE: THIS IS THREE SESSION WEBINAR THAT AIRS LIVE ON OCTOBER 23, 24 AND 25, FROM 12-2 PM EASTERN EACH DAY.
 YOUR REGISTRATION ALSO GIVES YOU ACCESS TO RECORDINGS OF THE LIVE SESSIONS FOR 30 DAYS ONCE THE LIVE SESSIONS HAVE ENDED.

 As investigators and examiners, the vast majority of our cases involve mobile devices.
 Our victims, actors and witnesses carry smartphones and tablets that track their activities, communications and travel.
 And the data that we retrieve from these devices can be crucial in bringing our investigations to the proper conclusion.

 At PATCtech, we firmly believe that a single tool approach to forensics is entirely insufficient.
 There is a myriad of tools available to assist us in conducting thorough, effective and efficient examinations of mobile devices.
 Each has its strengths and its weaknesses, but together they constitute a powerful arsenal for us.

 Join us September 25-27 and get a first-hand demonstration of several of our favorite forensic tools, including Secure View and APEX, Oxygen Forensic Detective, CelleBrite Physical Analyzer, and Belkasoft Evidence Center.

 Day One: We will explore how our tools create data extractions from our mobile devices.
 We will discuss the different types of extractions, and what each will include.
 Both software extraction utilities and hardware devices (such as CelleBrite’s UFED Touch II and Susteen’s DataPilot 10) will be explored.
 We will also discuss rooting of Android devices to allow a more thorough physical extraction.